Citywide Parking Study

 The project team held four virtual neighborhood meetings throughout February to provide additional information and gather feedback regarding neighborhood parking conditions.
 These neighborhood meetings involved breakout rooms for more specific feedback.

-The study team is developing strategies based off the data collection and evaluation exercises, incorporating feedback received at the community and neighborhood meetings as well as from the survey.
-A draft parking plan will be made available for public review in the spring, with presentations to City Council as well as a second community meeting.
+The study team is is currently listening to feedback on the preliminary recommendations presented at the second community meeting.
+A draft parking plan will be made available for public review in the spring, with presentations to City Council.
 The final parking plan will address feedback from this public outreach and be released in early summer 2021.

 Sign Up For UpdatesTo sign up for updates on the Lowell Parking Study here: https://www.likelowell.com/lowellparkingstudynewsletter .